B.A. University of Wisconsin-Madison, History and Italian, 1985

 Ph.D.
 Rutgers, 1995

-Professor Reeder teaches courses on 19th and 20th century European women's history, the history of modern Italy and contemporary Europe.
+Dr. Reeder teaches courses on 19th and 20th century European women's history, the history of modern Italy, the history of contemporary Europe, gender history, and migration.

 Widows in White: Migration and the Transformation of Rural Italian Women, Sicily, 1880-1920.
 Toronto: University of Toronto Press, 2002.